slavaaaaaaaaaa/devops-homework/cm.md

     - SELinux, AppArmor or similar
     - Fail2Ban
     - External logging and monitoring
+1. It's not always easy or fast to test changes in a Cloud.
+Configure a [`Vagrantfile`](https://www.vagrantup.com/intro) to provision a local Virtual Machine or Docker image with your configuration management code.

 ## Success criteria

 1. Web server is accessible from public Internet
 1. Web server can be configured from scratch entirely using the manifests provided
+1. Web server changes can be tested locally using Vagrant

 ## Artifacts to be provided